newwayland/blog/content/post/its-the-exporters-stupid/index.md

 title: "It's the Exporters Stupid"
 date: 2020-11-25T04:07:33Z
 summary: "Running an external surplus requires exporters to export.
 The right to export more than you import has a price.
 What does that mean on the other side of the trade?"
-tags: [mmt, external sector, archive]
+tags: [archive, mmt, exports, imports, external sector]

 ---